Browse Items (27 total)

 Armine was born in Istanbul, Turkey along with her one brother, Arman.
 During her time in Istanbul, she attended an Armenian high school and sang in her church choir. in 1990, she moved to Salt Lake City, Ohio and got married.
 She then moved to New Jersey while she worked in NYC.
 She and her husband eventually settled down in Binghamton a decade later and had a daughter, Christie.

-Cathy was born in Binghamton to Turkish and Irish-English-German parents.
+Cathy was born in Binghamton to Armenian and Irish-English-German parents.
 She attended Hartwick College and later graduated from Binghamton University.
 After graduating, she worked for her father at his company.
 Cathy has one son, Nathan.

 Dolores is a very active member of the Armenian Church.
 She volunteers as office administrator and is on the Parish Council and helps with the Women's Guild.
 She received her MBA at Fairleigh Dickinson University.
 Currently, she resides in DC and has two sons.

-George first attended Triple City's College of Syracuse University (now Binghamton University) majoring in Biology.
+Dr. Rejebian was born in Binghamton to Armenian parents.
+He first attended Triple City's College of Syracuse University (now Binghamton University) majoring in Biology.
 He then graduated from dental school at Georgetown University.
 After graduation, he served for six years as a dental officer in the Navy.
 George currently resides in Binghamton with his wife, Mary.
 Together, they have two children, Gary and Vivian.

 Gary Rejebian grew up in Binghamton, NY.
 His gradnparents immigrated to the United States during the Armenian Genocide.
 Rejebian earned his Bachelor's degree in Creative Writing from Hamilton College and his Master's degree in Journalism from Northeastern University.
 He currently lives in Chicago area with his wife and two sons.